Richard Jackson (bishop)

 Richard Charles Jackson (born 22 January 1961) is a British Anglican bishop.
 He is the current Bishop of Hereford and Clerk of the Closet in the Church of England and a former Bishop suffragan of Lewes.

 Early life and education

 Jackson was born on 22 January 1961.
-He studied at Latymer Upper School, then at Christ Church, Oxford, graduating with a Bachelor of Arts (BA) degree in 1983.
-He studied at the Cranfield Institute of Technology, completing a Master of Science (MSc) degree in 1985.
+He studied at Latymer Upper School.
+He studied agriculture and forest sciences at Christ Church, Oxford, graduating with a Bachelor of Arts (BA) degree in 1983.
+He studied soil and water engineering at the Cranfield Institute of Technology, completing a Master of Science (MSc) degree in 1985.
 In 1992, he matriculated into Trinity College, Bristol, an Evangelical Anglican theological college: he spent the next two years studying theology and training for ordained ministry.

 Ordained ministry

 Jackson was ordained into the Church of England: made a deacon at Petertide 1994 (2 July), by Eric Kemp, Bishop of Chichester, at Chichester Cathedral; and ordained a priest the Petertide following (2 July 1995), by Lindsay Urwin, Bishop of Horsham, at St Mary's, Horsham.
 After a curacy in Lindfield he was Vicar of Rudgwick from 1998 until 2009 (also Rural Dean of Horsham from 2005) when he became the Diocese of Chichester's Advisor for Mission and Renewal.